jlucasldm/jlucasldm/README.md

 I'm currently working at Serpro as an intern.
 I use Angular, Java, and SQL to manage diverse applications.

 I’m currently learning about data science, artificial intelligence, and machine learning.
-Recently, i did a [CG project](https://github.com/jlucasldm/backrooms) that really got me into game development.
-So, to start to learn about it, I'm working on a [Doom project](https://github.com/jlucasldm/doom).
+Also, recently i did a [CG project](https://github.com/jlucasldm/backrooms) that really got me into game development.
+So, to start to learn it, I'm working on a [Doom project](https://github.com/jlucasldm/doom).

 I also LOVE movies.
 I try to study it on my own, but I do want to, at some point, join a university to study it academically.